The seeker friendly purpose driven church growth movement

-If you have been in a Christian bookstore lately, you might have noticed how few books are carried.
-Many of the books they do have in stock are written by only a few authors that write many books.
+If you have been in a Christian bookstore lately, you might have noticed that half the books on the shelves were written by the same few authors.
 This is because the bookstores generally only stock what sells.
 Probably more than half of the sales in Christian bookstores today come from a dozen or so authors.
 One example is the book written by Rick Warren who is pastor of Saddleback Church.
 His book, The Purpose Driven Life , has sold 30 million copies alone.
 If you look at most of the books that are selling in Christian book stores you will see one trend that says wonders.
-They in one way or another are Christian self-improvement or motivation books for living a more abundant life while in the flesh.
-The self-improvement Gurus that write the books and offer the purpose driven church growth movement seminars have crafted them to attract materialistic people who want more success in life.
+In one way or another most of the books are Christianized self-improvement or motivation books for living a more abundant life while in the flesh.
+The self-improvement gurus that write the books have crafted them to attract materialistic people who want more success in life.

 The seeker-friendly church growth movement world view

 Most of those attracted by these authors and the seeker friendly purpose driven churches share a worldview where evil on earth is conquered through the good will of men.
-In the view of the dominionist leaders pushing the agenda the Church will bring in a paradise on earth before the return of Christ.
+The dominionist leaders pushing this agenda believe that the Church will bring about a Christian paradise on earth before Jesus returns.

 Those in leadership who buy into this purpose driven seeker friendly church growth movement believe Christians need to make their churches so appealing that the whole world will want to be part of it.
-After all, Christianity promises a purpose driven life for everyone.
+After all, their version of "Christianity" promises a purpose driven life for everyone.

-Most of the leaders of this movement generally have or their methodology suggests a preterist or postmillennial theology.
-They teach or imply that the Church will make the world a paradise and only after that happens will Jesus come.
+Most of the leaders of this movement generally have or their methodology suggests a Preterist or Postmillennial theology.
+They teach or imply that the Church will make the world a paradise and only after that happens will Jesus return.
 Many leaders in this movement teach that all the negative prophetic judgment passages in Bible were fulfilled around 70 AD.

 This is a paradox because many of the purpose driven churches are premillennial or were premillennial before they adopted this church growth movement model.
-(Premillennialism teaches Jesus will come after judgment on the earth.
+Premillennialism teaches Jesus will come after judgment on the earth.
 It teaches that the tribulation judgments are still in the future and only after Jesus physically returns to deal with evil will the world become a paradise.
-In this period Jesus rules the earth with justice and a rod of iron and evil is bound).

 Let me clarify this: Many of the churches in the purpose driven church growth movement were premillennial before they bought into the purpose driven agenda.
 Many of the people in these congregations still think they are in a premillennial church because no one has told them differently.
 The way the local pastors in the movement deal with this paradox is they now downplay any teaching on Bible prophecy; they call teaching on any future Bible prophecy a distraction or a diversion.
 Of course, they were taught this concept by Rick Warren's books or by the church growth seminars offered at Saddleback and Willow Creek.

-People who attend these purpose driven churches need to understand that many of the leaders of this church growth movement believe the Church will become perfected before Jesus comes and this will be demonstrated through her converting the world to Christianity and ruling the earth under biblical laws.
+People who attend these purpose driven churches need to understand that many of the leaders of this church growth movement believe the Church will become perfected before Jesus comes and this will be demonstrated through her converting the world to Christianity.
+The Church will be ruling on earth and all will be under biblical law.
 They believe the Church will bring the world back to the paradise like state it was in before the fall of man and only after this will Jesus come back physically.
-Therefore, in their theology there is no pre-tribulation rapture, there is no great tribulation for the world, and there is no literal thousand-year reign on the earth.
+Therefore, in their theology, there is no pre-tribulation rapture, there is no great tribulation for the world, and there is no literal thousand-year reign of Jesus on the earth.
 There is no need for Jesus to physically return to restore the earth because the Church can do it all without His physical presence.
 Many of these leaders say Jesus will just be here in Spirit through His Church until all on earth is accomplished.